Unlocking Local Business during lockdown

 Welcome to the post-Corona world!
 It’s more than evident that we are living in a brand-new economy.
 This looks like a gigantic experiment that ends up changing how we work and live.
 As this pandemic takes over the world, small businesses across the globe are facing bankruptcy…

 So what now?
 Some marketing gurus will tell you to switch your focus on e-commerce… But I don’t think that’s fair for all those small business owners that have helped tens of thousands of local consultants to flourish.
-It’s an unprecedented challenge for a business owner to keep their staff (and themselves) healthy and the business running as smoothly as possible.
-They need our help now, so let’s help them survive this crisis!
-With this in mind, we’ve put together 10 services that you can help local businesses with while they’re in Lockdown mode.
+It’s an unprecedented challenge for business owners to keep their staff (and themselves) healthy and the business running as smoothly as possible.
+They need help now, we’ve put together ten services that can help local businesses while in Lockdown mode.

-Here’s a list of 10 things you can do while local businesses are in lockdown:
+Here’s a list of essential tasks you can complete while your business is in lockdown:

 - Updating GMB (Google My Business) Profile